 You can use the following browsers to access the web portal:

 |Azure DevOps Services||most recent||11 and later||9.1 and later||most recent||most recent|

 |TFS 15||most recent||11 and later||9.1 and later||most recent||most recent|

 |TFS 2015||most recent||9 and later||5 and later||most recent||most recent|

 |TFS 2013||9 and later||5 and later||most recent||most recent|

 Microsoft Edge, Firefox, and Chrome automatically update themselves, so Azure DevOps supports the most recent version.

 To learn more, see Web portal navigation.

-The following extensions are available from the Azure DevOps Marketplace and are built and maintained by the Azure DevOps Services product team:
+The following extensions are available and are built and maintained by the Azure DevOps Services product team:

-- Test Plans: Run tests by using your browser with simple pass/fail of steps, add comments/attachments, take screenshots, and file bugs.
+- Buy Azure Test Plans]: Run tests by using your browser with simple pass/fail of steps, add comments/attachments, take screenshots, and file bugs.
 You can accomplish it all with automatic end-to-end traceability.

-- Azure Artifacts: Build packages of reusable code components and share them.
+- Sign up for Azure Artifacts]: Build packages of reusable code components and share them.
 The Azure Artifacts extension enables continuous delivery workflows by supporting multiple packaging protocols such as NuGet and npm.
 It makes packages available to your team, your builds, and your releases.

 - Code search: Increase cross-team collaboration and code sharing by enabling developers to quickly locate relevant information within the code base of all projects that are hosted within an organization or collection.
 You can discover implementation examples, browsing definitions, and error text.